How Massachusetts Came to Have Its Own Bermuda Triangle

-In such a lovely spot, you almost forget you are in a quiet neighborhood full of upper middle class houses in the quiet Boston suburb of Norton, Massachusetts.
-But there’s an undeniable chill in the air: The rock formation is one of many such sites in a 200-square mile area of Southeastern Massachusetts that locals and paranormal enthusiasts call the “Bridgewater Triangle”.
+In such a lovely spot, you almost forget you are in a quiet neighborhood full of upper middle-class houses in the quiet Boston suburb of Norton, Massachusetts.
+But there’s an undeniable chill in the air.
+The rock formation is one of many such sites in a 200-square-mile area of Southeastern Massachusetts that locals and paranormal enthusiasts call the “Bridgewater Triangle.”

-That’s right: A mystical swamp-zone within commuting distance of Boston.
+That’s right: a mystical swamp zone within commuting distance of Boston.

-The Hockomock Swamp, enormous swath of marshland that comprises the single largest freshwater basin in all of Massachusetts, was the final holdout for Metacomet and his warriors in the days leading up to their annihilation by the English.
-By the end of King Philip’s war, nearly 3,000 Wampanoag men, women and children were killed or sold onto slave ships bound for the West Indies.
+The Hockomock Swamp, an enormous swath of marshland that comprises the single largest freshwater basin in all of Massachusetts, was the final holdout for Metacomet and his warriors in the days leading up to their annihilation by the English.
+By the end of King Philip’s War, nearly 3,000 Wampanoag men, women, and children were killed or sold onto slave ships bound for the West Indies.
 The landscape is dotted with stone monuments to their lives here.
 Their ghosts have morphed over centuries into foreboding fairytales of fantastic creatures and fanged entities that tell us more about the ancestral guilt and paranoia of the conquerors than the natives themselves.
 At Profile Rock in Freetown, a natural granite formation resembling a human face watches over the woods.
 Locals claim the natives believed the face to be an image of Chief Massassoit, Philip’s father, who was friendly to the newly arrived English.
 Today, crude graffiti mars the walls of the sacred cliff face.

 A few miles away, in the hamlet of West Bridgewater at the base of a wooden bridge is hidden the Solitude Stone.
-Lost for nearly a century beneath moss and overgrowth, the stone bears a 150-year-old inscription thought to be carved by the Reverend Timothy Otis Paine of the New Church of Jerusalem, a Christian sect founded on the principles of the occultist Emmanuel Swedenborg, whose philosophies purportedly influenced Freemasonry.
-In his doctrine of correspondences, Swedenborg asserted that the physical world was the result of spiritual causes, and the laws of nature reflections of spiritual laws.
+Lost for nearly a century beneath moss and overgrowth, the stone bears a 150-year-old inscription thought to be carved by Reverend Timothy Otis Paine of the New Church of Jerusalem, a Christian sect founded on the principles of occultist Emmanuel Swedenborg, whose philosophies purportedly influenced Freemasonry.
+In his doctrine of correspondences, Swedenborg asserted that the physical world was the result of spiritual causes and the laws of nature were reflections of spiritual laws.
 The mysterious inscription reads: